 At With Nature In Mind, we use only essential oils to scent our products.
 Essential oils are pressed, steam distilled or extracted from the plant leaves, stems, seeds or roots.
 As a result, essential oils are a blend of the naturally occurring plant constituents rather than a particular isolate that is manufactured in a lab.
 Be mindful that some people do react to essential oils.
 This may be true if you know that you are allergic to a particular plant or nut.
 If that is the case, do not use a product that contains an essential oil of that plant or nut or of a close relative.

 Why do we need a soap to be a beautiful, deep lavender color in order to enjoy it?
 Does it improve the quality of the soap?
 No, it does not affect the quality.
 We have become a society that responds and reacts to color.
 Those beautiful colors that claim to be natural, may not be.
-Some color ingredients, minerals and clays for example, are mined and can have impurities.
-The FDA will not allow the use of natural iron oxide because of high levels of heavy metals.
+Even some natural color ingredients, minerals and clays for example, are mined and can have impurities.
+I loo for the safest clean types out there.
 Even some dye plants are sensitizers and can cause mild to serious reactions.
 The bulk of other colorants are made of coal tar and these have been known to be carcinogenic.
 These are colors or dyes that you will find labeled as F&C Red No. 40, or Yellow No. 5.
 Usually a 'dye' is a chemical compound, often of coal tar origin.
+This is why I use minimal amounts of coloring in my soaps and products.
+I keep the colors muted and as natural and as safe as possible.

 The standard commercially made bar of soap is actually a detergent and not a pure soap.
 These soaps contain tallow-based oils.
 Tallow is the fat from the fatty tissue of animals and you may find it listed as listing Sodium Tallowate.
 Tallow clogs the skin's natural breathing-system, not allowing for toxins to escape easily.
 Vegetable oil based soaps allow the skin to release wastes and prevent the skin's internal moisture from evaporating too quickly.
 Commercially manufactured soap lather is a result of detergents which dry the skin.
 They also contain synthetic fragrances which we have already addressed.
 Glycerin, a humectant that attracts and holds moisture to your skin, is removed from these soaps and sold as a by-product.
 With Nature In Mind's vegetable oil based soaps are formulated to lather well, are naturally scented, and cleanse the skin, all without using detergents or fragrances.
 The glycerin remains in the soap and leaves your skin feeling clean, soft, and supple.